 Prior to the start of any animal activity, all Principal Investigators (PIs), faculty, research staff, students and volunteers who use animals in instruction or research are required to complete applicable certification and training.
 This also includes individuals using unfixed tissues, cells or serum obtained from another investigator.

 It is the responsibility of the PI to ensure that all personnel listed on the protocol complete the required certification and training in animal care and use.

 Please note that completion of all applicable on-line certification is required before anyone (including the PI) can be listed on a protocol.
-Protocol submissions will not be granted final approval if individuals in the PI and OSD roles have not completed the required certification.
+Protocol submissions will not be granted final approval if individuals in the PI has not completed the required certification.

 All on-line training and certification is conducted through the Collaborative Institutional Training Initiative (CITI) website.
 First time users of the CITI training modules must read the CITI Instruction Page before proceeding.

 Hands on training in standard live animal procedures is available from University Animal Care, if requested.

 Respirator fit testing for some researchers.
 Additional information can be found here.

 Hands on training to perform euthanasia by cervical dislocation or decapitation without anesthesia, if applicable.
 See IACUC Guidance 201 for additional information or contact Dr. CJ Doane at 502-626-6702.